nignanthomas/Awwwardz/README.md

 6. View my profile page

 ### How to use
-To use Instaclone, you must login/register.
-Once logged in, you will be able to see posts made by other users.
+To use awwwardz, you must login/register.
+Once logged in, you will be able to see projects posted by other users.
-You can add your own photos from your profile page.
+You can add your own projects from your profile page to get them reviewed.
-As a user you can also follow other users and view images posted by those users.
+As a user you can rated others projects only once and leave a comment by the way.
-You also have the possibility to edit your profile and view the photos that you have posted.
+You also have the possibility to edit your profile and view the projects that you have submitted.

 ### Tech used